DaveHogan/davehogan/README.md

 I have far too many hobbies, including `Programming`, `Blockchain`, `Gym`, `3D Printing`, and `Music Theory`.
 I also attempt to play the `Piano` and `Guitar`.

 #### Current Experience
 I primarily work with the Microsoft stack, including `C#`, `MAUI`, `Razor`, `Blazor`, `Azure`, `MS SQL Server`, and `Azure DevOps (CI/CD)` full-time in the corporate world.
-I have several personal projects to keep me up-to-date and explore tech I don't get to explore in the day-to-day work, with [Gym Directory UK](https://gymdirectory.co.uk)  being the most recent.
+I have several personal projects to keep me up-to-date and explore tech I don't get to explore in the day-to-day work, with [Gym Directory UK](https://gymdirectory.co.uk) and [Knight Tour Challenge](https://knightstourchallenge.com/)  being the most recent.

 #### Limited Past Experience
 I've also had some experience with `PHP`, `F#`, `TeamCity`, and `MySQL`.